 The Batela Project began as a small impulse.
 In 2013 Clare asked her father Mike if he would like to build a boat with her (thinking maybe a small dinghy).

-Over the last four years, the project has grown and become a focal point for discussions between Clare and Mike.
-The Batela project has become a meeting ground for their conversations about family, heritage, culture and art making.
+The project became a focal point for discussions between Clare and Mike- a meeting ground for conversations about family, heritage, culture and art making.
 In the days of the Batela their ancestors lived in the Venetian Empire.
-The Batela is an ancient vessel.
-The Batela Project aims to transpose it into a modern Australian context.
-Over the coming years, we aim to create networks and relationships that will help us to understand more about the contemporary and traditional significance of Australian waterways.
+The Batela is an ancient Venetian vessel.
+The Batela Project explored the possibility of transposing this ancient boat into a modern Australian context with the aim of creating networks and relationships that will help us to understand more about the contemporary and traditional significance of Australian waterways.

-The construction of the “Batela Coa De Gambero” will be undertaken in 2018/19 by Master Boat Builder Mathias Luehman, Mathais has been living and working in Venice since 2002.
+Master Boat Builder Mathias Luehman has been living and working in Venice since 2002.
 Since that time, he has worked making traditional wooden boats with a specialisation in the construction of traditional Venetian boats.
 Mathais managed the carpentry workshop at “Vento di Venezia”, Certosa Island, Venicefrom 2007 – 2012.
 Since October 2012 running own business as master boat builder in Venice.

 Developed as part of Salamanca Arts Centre’s HyPe program, assisted by the Australian Government through the Australia Council, its arts funding and advisory body, Hobart City Council, and Arts Tasmania and through a residency at Bundanon Artists Trust